 Similar to the importance of cleaning your dog’s ears before administering home remedies, you will need to be aware of how to do so in a safe and comfortable way.
 Please refer to the following guidelines before beginning any treatment.

 - Make sure that any drops are at room temperature or slightly warmed before administering.
-If the drops are too cold or too hot when placed into your dog’s ears, they can cause a shock and discomfort as well as make the infection worse.
+If the drops are too cold or too hot when placed into your dog’s ears, they can cause shock and discomfort as well as make the infection worse.

 - Drying your dog’s ears should be done with cotton balls and you should wipe them with a gentle sweeping motion.

-- Gently rub or massage the base of the ears and then allow for your dog to shake its head.
+- Gently rub or massage the base of the ears and then allow your dog to shake its head.
 This will allow the treatment to go deeper into the ear canals.

 The following home remedies for ear infections in dogs can be used on any breed of dog, just make sure to check with your veterinarian before beginning any treatment methods.

 1. Apple Cider Vinegar

 Apple Cider Vinegar is a powerful antibacterial agent and can be used undiluted, just as long as your dog does not have any lesions or open wounds in the ears.
 If your dog does have a few open wounds in the ear, you can dilute the apple cider vinegar with distilled water.
 It is highly important that you do not use pasteurized apple cider vinegar as it no longer contains the medicinal properties that can heal an ear infection.
-Organic apple cider vinegar has anti-bacterial, anti-fungal and anti-viral properties (primarily from the acetic acid and malic acid in apple cider vinegar).
+Organic apple cider vinegar has anti-bacterial, anti-fungal, and anti-viral properties (primarily from the acetic acid and malic acid in apple cider vinegar).
 Whether you need to dilute the apple cider vinegar or not, you will need to place up to ten drops into the ears.
 You will need to do this once per day for at least two weeks.
-Apple cider vinegar can become a part of the daily routine as it is safe and combats against bacteria growth in the ears.
+Apple cider vinegar can become a part of the daily routine as it is safe and combats bacteria growth in the ears.
 This is especially recommended for dogs that suffer from chronic ear infections.